Sharma572/Currency-Converter-with-api/README.md

  </table>

- The Curremcy Converter is a JS Major Project here i used HTML in little amount, CSS for styling and JavaScript to handle the the api and Web Component that allow you to create custom HTML elements , Lifecycle Callbacks connectedCallback to append component data to UI and use Shadow Dom with Custom Elements.
+ The Curremcy Converter is a JS Major Project here i used HTML in little amount, CSS for styling and JavaScript to handle the the api and render the data to UI and used fetch(),.then and json() to handle the promise.
+Here is swap button also given which swap the rates of currency which comes from an Api.

 #### Visit Site
 <a href="https://currency-exchange-2022.netlify.app/">view</a>